 Don’t Forget To Pack These 5 Things For Your Arizona Road Trip

 1: Sunscreen.
-Holy heck can Arizona get hot at times so packing sunscreen is a must!
+Holy heck can Arizona get hot at times so packing sunscreen is a must for any Arizona itinerary.
 Even if it isn’t hot, the sun still beats down and you may get a burn!
 Play it safe and do not forget to pack sunscreen because you will be in the desert!

 4: Hat.
 We don’t care if you like baseball caps, sunhats, fedoras, whatever, you just need to make sure you pack a hat for your Arizona road trip!
 Stay safe and skin cancer free!